What is B2B software marketing?

 Because of the points above, business buyers don’t usually make immediate purchase decisions.
 Instead, they must progress through a series of stages called the “buyer’s journey”:

 Depending on the scale and price of your software, the buyer’s journey can take weeks, months or in some cases even years.

 If you're just starting up a B2B software company, a lengthy buyer's journey can be a significant challenge unless you are really well capitalized.
 There are various strategies to get momentum and early wins as a startup, including focusing on smaller businesses to start, getting pilot or POC accounts to provide early case studies, etc.

 These are the two most important ingredients of a successful B2B software marketing strategy:

-These are just some of the marketing strategies that will be important for B2B software:
+These are just some of the key B2B technology marketing strategies that are important for software companies to consider: